nmoucht/ARDrone/README.md

 Creates publishers for takeoff, landing, and position commands.
 Commands pitch by 1 radian.
 Sends drone forward for 2 seconds, pauses, then sends the drone backward for 2 seconds.

 Command to view image feed: rosrun image_view image_view image:=/ardrone/image_raw

+image_saver.py:
+Creates publisher and subscriber for AR Drone 2.0 video feed, and saves x amount of images to current directory.